subquery/documentation/docs/run_publish/references.md

 ### --batch-size

-**Positive Integer (default: `20`)** - This flag allows you to set the batch size in the command line.
+**Positive Integer (default: `100`)** - This flag allows you to set the batch size in the command line.
 If batch size is also set in the config file, this takes precedent.
+This setting is overidden on the Managed service to `30`.

 ```shell
 > subql-node -f . --batch-size=20